© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 400m south west of Woolbury hillfort: one of a dispersed group of barrows on Stockbridge Down is a scheduled monument protected by Historic England under reference 1013981.
 View the official record →

-Bowl barrow 400m south west of Woolbury hillfort is a Bronze Age funerary monument located on Stockbridge Down in Hampshire.
+Bowl barrow 400m south west of Woolbury hillfort is a Bronze Age burial monument located on Stockbridge Down in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013981.

 Bowl barrow 400m south west of Woolbury hillfort: one of a dispersed group of barrows on Stockbridge Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013981.